University of Western Australia: Student life

 The University of Western Australia Student Guild is the premier student representative body on campus.
 It is affiliated with the National Union of Students.
-The vision of the UWA Student Guild is to be inclusive and representative of the student community and to provide relevant, high quality services to its members, whilst remaining environmentally and socially conscious.
+The Guild provides a variety of services from catering to financial counselling.
+There are also over 100 clubs and societies funded by and affiliated with the Guild.
+The Guild publishes the student newspaper, Pelican, as well as several other publications and is home to the Prosh charity event newspaper.

-The Postgraduate Students' Association is the representative body for postgraduate students at UWA and is a department of the UWA guild.
+The Postgraduate Students' Association is the representative body for postgraduate students at UWA and is a department of the UWA Guild.